Galveston has a grand reputation for its dramatic history and the haunted places within the city.

 The Bishop’s Palace

 This beautiful Victorian home was built in 1892 by Walter and Josephine Gresham.
-It is widely regarded as one of the most important examples of Victorian architecture in the United States today.
+It is widely regarded as one of the most prominent Victorian architecture examples in the United States today.

 Some tourists have also reported feeling somebody hitting or scratching them while they pass by or attempt to photograph the home.

-Despite all, the Bishop’s Palace remains to be one of the most significant historical landmarks in Galveston.
+Despite all, the Bishop’s Palace remains one of Galveston’s most significant historical landmarks.

 This site has one of the richest histories in haunted Galveston.
-The land was once the campground of Karankawa Indians, as well as the site of Jean Laffite’s pirate colony.
+The land was once the campground of Karankawa Indians and the site of Jean Laffite’s pirate colony.
 In 1821, the pirates and the Native Americans fought the Battle of Three Trees here.

 The Stewart Mansion was sold in April 2015 to be used as a clubhouse for waterside development.